-Sabine is Professor of Visual Methodologies and founder of the Visual Methodologies Collective.
-She is specialised in the cartography of issues and online debates, through visual research, digital methods, and content analysis, with a special interest in climate-related issues.
-In 2014, Sabine founded the Citizen Data Lab as a place to build collaborations between researchers from other research groups, students, issue professionals, local communities, artists, designers and developers to work on participatory mappings of local issues.
-Sabine is also coordinator of the Digital Methods Initiative at the University of Amsterdam and part of the Amsterdam Fashion Institute, where she teaches issue mapping in the MA Fashion Enterprise Creation.
+Sabine Niederer is Professor of Visual Methodologies and founder of the Visual Methodologies Collective at the Amsterdam University of Applied Sciences.
+She is specialised in the cartography of issues and online debates, through visual, digital and participatory research, with a special interest in climate change.
+In 2014, Sabine founded the Citizen Data Lab as a place to build collaborations between researchers, students, issue professionals, local communities, artists, designers and developers to work on participatory mappings of local issues.
+Sabine is programme manager of ARIAS, Amsterdam-based platform for artistic research and co-coordinator of the Digital Methods Initiative at the University of Amsterdam.

 Carlo De Gaetano

-Maarten is a researcher and developer at the Visual Methodologies Collective.
-He is interested in developing and researching tools that empower citizens.
-In the past he has worked on projects involving open data, intelligent sensory systems and public screens.
-Maarten is also part of the Urban Analytics team, lead by Prof. Nanda Piersma.
-He holds a B.ICT in Computer Science (Amsterdam University of Applied Science) and an MSc in Information Science: Human Centered Multimedia (University of Amsterdam).
-He is currently also working as a lecturer at the Computer Science department.
+Maarten Groen is a researcher and developer with the Visual Methodologies Collective at the Amsterdam University of Applied Sciences (www.visualmethodologies.org), where he also works as a lecturer in the Computer Science department (HBO-ICT).
+Maarten is interested in developing and researching tools that empower citizens.
+In the past, he has worked on projects involving open data, intelligent sensory systems and public screens.
+Maarten is also part of the Responsible IT team, lead by Prof. Nanda Piersma.
+He holds a B.ICT in Computer Science (from the Amsterdam University of Applied Sciences) and an MSc in Information Science: Human-Centered Multimedia (from University of Amsterdam).

 Federica is a visual designer and visual artist actually studying New Art Technologies at Accademia di Belle Arti di Brera, in Milan.
 She obtained her MA in Communication Design at Politecnico di Milano where she collaborated with the research department Density Design Lab.
 She also has taught Communication Design at Politecnico di Milano and worked with IED (Istituto Europeo di Design), the Italian Visual Arts school.
 Her work focuses on new visual languages applied to research, specialising in information and data visualisation strategies with digital methods.
 She’s now working at the intersection of digital and multimedia arts, deriving common languages between research and artistic practices.